Generalized Redundant Calibration of Radio Interferometers: Numerical implementation

 \subsection{Model Beam and its Imperfections}

 Our model beam is a circularly symmetric tapered filled circle in the Fourier space:

-Note that this is description of the Fourier transform of the beam, rather than the beam itself, i.e the real sapce beam becomes an airy disc in the limit of $\Delta r$ going to zero.
-The reason why we specify the beam in Fourier space is partly because this is the input quantity we need for making predictions, but also more importantly it corresponds to space with a compact beam representation.
-We use units of lattice spacing, so radius $r_0=0.5 L$ would corresponds to corresponds to dishes that just touch.
+\as{This is a more realistic than the usual approximations which usually assume a purely Gaussian or purely Airy disc beams and suffices for this exploratory work.} Note that this is description of the Fourier transform of the beam, rather than the beam itself, i.e the real space beam becomes an Airy disc in the limit of $\Delta r$ going to zero.
+The reason why we specify the beam in Fourier space is partly because this is the input quantity we need for making predictions, but also more importantly it corresponds to space with a compact beam representation. \as{Since antenna is physically compact, the complex electric field in a plane just above the antenna is compact.
+This approximation breaks down in two ways in realistic instruments.
+First, when we Fourier transform this to obtain the shape of the beam on the sky we are implicitly making a flat-sky approximation.
+Second, coupling to neighbouring elements will make the antenna physical size bigger than what we mechanically consider to be the antenna element. }

+We use units of lattice spacing, so radius $r_0=0.5 L$ would correspond to dishes that just touch.
 In our simulation we use $r_0=0.4 L$ and $\Delta r = 0.05 L$.
-We show the beam in real and Fourier space in Fig \ref{fig:beam}.
+We show the beam in real and Fourier space in Fig \ref{fig:beam}. \as{The beam shows the expected sidelobes in real space.}

 In this work we focus on to most common types of errors encountered in redundant arrays: the pointing errors (the center of the beam of the dish is misplaced) and geometry errors (the dish is not at its nominal location on the lattice).
 Pointing errors are displacement of the beam in the Fourier space and thus correspond to applying a phase gradient across the complex beam response of a single dish.
 The geometry errors on the other hand and just simple displacement of the dish in the Fourier domain.
 A full expression for the beam is thus given by